ec-europa/eubfr-data-lake/tools/eubfr-cli/docs/ENVIRONMENT_VARIABLES.md

 $ eubfr-cli es show-domains
 ```

 Which will show you the names of the variables together with they current values.
-Regardless of whether you will be working with the public or the private endpoints, the two variables you will need to know are:
+Regardless of whether you will be working with the public or the private endpoint, the two variables you will need to know are:

 ```sh
 export REACT_APP_ES_PUBLIC_ENDPOINT=search-{eubfr-stage-value}-public-{service-id}.eu-central-1.es.amazonaws.com